As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Jade is commonly dyed to improve the pale color to the highest valued vivid green and, as a result, to increase the jewelry piece price.
 The porous structure of natural jade soaks the coloring agent quite well, making the identification of the treatment process complicated.

-Dyeing can alter the color of pale or grayish jadeite, and more rarely, nephrite.
+Dyeing can alter the color of pale or grayish jadeite and, more rarely, nephrite.
 This is accomplished by adding a green dye to the impregnation material.
-Lavender jadeite might be treated with dye alone, and the result can be undetectable.
+Lavender jadeite might be treated with dye alone, which can be undetectable.

 Carvings and bangles might be partially dyed to imitate the natural variations seen when a highly skilled artisan incorporates those variations into the final design.

-Dyeing can be used to introduce orangy brown colors, imitating the skin, or oxidized outer surface, of a boulder.
-The result is virtually indistinguishable from the natural coloration that results from concentrated iron compounds.
+Dyeing can introduce orangy brown colors, imitating a boulder’s skin or oxidized outer surface.
+The result is virtually indistinguishable from the natural coloration of concentrated iron compounds.

 A trained gemologist can sometimes detect this treatment using magnification and a hand-held spectroscope, but advanced technologies are necessary to produce the final report regarding the treatment.